groue/CombineTraits/README.md

 - **Compiler-checked maybe publishers** are publishers that conform to the `MaybePublisher` protocol.
 This is the case of `Empty`, `Just` and `Fail`, for example.
 Some publishers conditionally conform to `MaybePublisher`, such as `Publishers.Map`, when the upstream publisher is a maybe publisher.

-    When you define a publisher type that publishes exactly zero element, or one element, or an error, you can turn it into a maybe publisher with an extension:
+    When you define a publisher type that publishes exactly zero value, or one value, or an error, you can turn it into a maybe publisher with an extension:

     ```swift
     struct MyMaybePublisher: Publisher { ... }
     extension MyMaybePublisher: MaybePublisher { }
     ```

-- **Runtime-checked maybe publishers** are publishers that conform to the `MaybePublisher` protocol by checking, at runtime, that an upstream publisher publishes exactly zero element, or one element, or an error.
+- **Runtime-checked maybe publishers** are publishers that conform to the `MaybePublisher` protocol by checking, at runtime, that an upstream publisher publishes exactly zero value, or one value, or an error.

     You build a checked maybe publisher with one of those methods:

-    - `Publisher.checkMaybe()` returns a maybe publisher that fails with a `MaybeError` if the upstream publisher does not publish exactly zero element, or one element, or an error.
+    - `Publisher.checkMaybe()` returns a maybe publisher that fails with a `MaybeError` if the upstream publisher does not publish exactly zero value, or one value, or an error.

-    - `Publisher.assertMaybe()` returns a maybe publisher that raises a fatal error if the upstream publisher does not publish exactly zero element, or one element, or an error.
+    - `Publisher.assertMaybe()` returns a maybe publisher that raises a fatal error if the upstream publisher does not publish exactly zero value, or one value, or an error.

         For example: